kagzouli/StationDemoProject/README.md

 ## kubernetes

 This directory contains the template to start kubernetes pod and service for the project.
+We have an helm directory and in the future a argocd directory

 ## terraformaws